4GeeksAcademy/object-oriented-javascript-tutorial-exercises/README.md

 2. **README.md:** contains exercise instructions.
 3. **test.js:** you don't have to open this file, it contains the testing script for the exercise.

+> Note: These exercises have automatic grading but it is somewhat rigid, I recommend you ignore the tests, consider them as a recommendation or you could get frustrated.

 ## Contributors

 Thanks goes to these wonderful people ([emoji key](https://github.com/kentcdodds/all-contributors#emoji-key)):